An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Introduction

-Total or directed information rate has been identified as an important information-theoretic metric related to the sensitivity trade-offs or Bode-type integrals \cite{Elia_TAC_2004, Martins_TAC_2008, Li_TAC_2013, Fang_2017}, average performance cost \cite{Kostina_TAC_2019, Wan_arxiv_2022}, and minimum estimation error \cite{Tanaka_TAC_2017}, of both discrete- and continuous-time control and filtering systems.
-Conventionally, (differential) entropy rate, Kolmogorov-Bode formula \cite{Kolmogorov_TIT_1956, Yu_TAC_2010}, and their variants are the primal tools and paradigm for studying and calculating this information rate.
+Total and directed information (rates)\footnote{For a communication channel, total information (rate) refers to the mutual information (rate) between the transmitted message and channel output \cite{Martins_TAC_2008, Li_TAC_2013}; directed information (rate) is a causal generalization of input-output mutual information to feedback channels \cite{Massey_ISIT_1990}.
+In some scenarios, e.g., AWGN channels in \cite[Sec.
+III]{Kim_TIT_2008} and \cite[Sec.
+IV]{Weissman_TIT_2013}, these two quantities coincide.} have been identified as an important information-theoretic measure related to the sensitivity trade-offs or Bode-type integrals \cite{Elia_TAC_2004, Martins_TAC_2008, Li_TAC_2013, Fang_2017}, average performance cost \cite{Charalambous_TAC_2017, Kostina_TAC_2019}, and minimum estimation error \cite{Tanaka_TAC_2017}, of both discrete- and continuous-time control and filtering systems.
+Conventionally, differential entropy rate, Kolmogorov-Bode formula \cite{Kolmogorov_TIT_1956, Yu_TAC_2010}, and their variants are the primal tools and paradigm for studying and calculating these information rates.
 Following this paradigm, Zang and Iglesias first showed that the entropy rate difference between the input and output of control channel serves as an information-theoretic interpretation of Bode's integral in discrete-time LTI control systems~\cite{Zang_SCL_2003}.
 By utilizing the identity between total information and differential entropy, e.g., \eqref{prop33_eq2} in \hyperref[prop33]{Proposition~3.3}, Martins and Dahleh later derived an entropy inequality and an information rate inequality that define the fundamental constraints for the plant's instability rate, a total information rate, in discrete-time control systems; in particular, when the systems are stationary LTI, a Bode-like integral constraint can be restored from their inequalities \cite{Martins_TAC_2008}.
-Directed information (rate), which equals total information (rate) as \eqref{lem23_eq1} and \eqref{thm24_eq3} show, was used to capture the fundamental trade-off between communication rate and performance cost of quantized LQR/LQG problems in \cite{Kostina_TAC_2019}.
-For the filtering problem, total information was utilized to formulate the rate distortion function and design the filter with trade-off concern in \cite{Charalambous_TAC_2014, Tanaka_TAC_2018}.
+Directed information (rate) was used to characterize the fundamental trade-off between communication rate and performance cost of some optimal control problems in \cite{Charalambous_TAC_2017, Kostina_TAC_2019}.
+For the filtering problem, total information (rate) was utilized to formulate the rate distortion function and design the filter with trade-off concern in \cite{Charalambous_TAC_2014, Tanaka_TAC_2018, Stavrou_SIAMJCO_2018}.
 Similar properties and results were also found for the total and directed information rates in continuous-time control and filtering systems \cite{Li_TAC_2013, Tanaka_CDC_2017, Wan_arxiv_2022}.